About this Database

 - Tier 4 airlines board fewer than 3 million passengers per year.

 Recent years have seen rapid evolution in the business model of passenger airlines.
-Twenty years ago all airlines operated in much the same manner.
+Thirty years ago all airlines operated in much the same manner.
 They had extensive interline relationships and distributed their product primarily via travel agents.
-The rise of Low cost airlines have dispensed with traditional distribution channels in favour of direct sales via the Web.
+In today's world Low-cost airlines have dispensed with traditional distribution channels in favour of direct sales via the Web.
 They operate simple fleets on simple point-to-point routes.
 They generally offer a single class of service with no "free" amenities.

-The last five years or so has seen the pure low-cost business model begin to give way to a hybrid environment.
+More recently the pure low-cost business model has given way to a hybrid environment.
 Some of the complexity that the LCCs eliminated has been re-introduced, sometimes in a modified form, for the simple reason that some types of complexity drive higher revenue.

-We have researched the business practices of all the airlines in our database and have identified ten key attributes that generally differ between traditional network and hybrid airlines.
+We have researched the business practices of all the airlines in our database and have identified ten key attributes that generally differ between traditional network and low-cost or hybrid airlines.

-- Codeshare - A codeshare agreement is defined by the IATA terms as an airline business arrangement where two or more airlines share the same flight.
+- Codeshare - A codeshare agreement is defined as an airline business arrangement where two or more airlines share the same flight, each applying its own flight number.

-- Connecting Services - This is defined as the airline offering their own connecting routes eg. NCE/LHR/JFK all by the same airline.
+- Connecting Services - This is defined as the airline offering its own connecting routes eg. NCE/LHR/JFK all by the same airline.

-- GDS Distribution - The airline’s flights are available for agents to sell/reserve a seat through a Global Distribution System (not just view the airlines schedule/timetable), which is reflected in the airline’s inventory.
+- Traditional GDS Distribution - The airline's flights are available for agents to sell/reserve a seat through a Global Distribution System using traditional processes.
+It does not include airlines that only have GDS connectivity via an API that provides a direct link to the airline's PSS.

 - Interline - The airline has a voluntary commercial agreement with another airline to handle passengers traveling on itineraries that require multiple airlines (definition taken from IATA).

-- International Services - The airline operates international routes.
+- Domestic and International Services - The airline operates both domestic and international routes.

 - Longhaul Flights - The airline operates flight segments of 5.5 hours long and over.